scaomath/python-ifem/README.md

 # πfem
-πfem (Pi-FEM or Python-iFEM) is a compact Python finite element library based on the popular MATLAB package [iFEM](https://github.com/lyc102/ifem).
+πfem (Pi-FEM or Python-iFEM) is a compact Python finite element library modified based on the popular MATLAB package [iFEM](https://github.com/lyc102/ifem) by Dr. Long Chen.
 The main core of this package is ported from iFEM, and is largely readable extremely suitable for pedagogical purposes.
-The procedure is sequential in nature, instead of embracing the modern obj-oriented modular style.
+The procedure is sequential in nature like C, instead of embracing the modern object-oriented modular Pythonic style.

 # Repo structure